 Warm clothes, a sleeping bag, and waterproofs are required but pack effectively to save weight.
 Likewise, physical fitness and altitude training should be part of your pre-trek preparations, and complete travel insurance for medical emergencies and evacuation is required.
 Responsible hiking that adheres to Leave No Trace principles and respects local customs adds to the region's sustainable tourism.

-By following these necessities, you are ready to have fun on your trip to one of the world's most famous trekking sites!
+By following these necessities, you are ready to have fun on your trip to one of the world's most famous trekking destination!

 During the autumn season (September to November) is ideal for this Everest Base Camp Trek.
 The weather is warm, and your boots' grip on the frozen terrain may hold, making it simpler for us to climb.
 In addition, during these months, you might look for a group (any trekker) to accompany you throughout the trip.